Johan-4P/Budget-Tracker/README.md

 PieChart and a BarChart.
 The pie chart will show every expense in different color.
 The bar chart will show income and expense.

+After that it comes a table with Detailed list of Income and Expenses, here you can see all transactions that been made and edit them or delete if you want.
+Last on the page you have the Reset button and that do exactly that it resets the whole page .

 ### Accessibility